 Anyone have any other additions, please let me know, this is a common question and it’s difficult to track many down.

 #Anonymous #ask #asexual #asexuality #asexy

-Anonymous asked: Is it possible to explain more on grey-a please?
+Anonymous said: Is it possible to explain more on grey-a please?

 Gray asexuality is basically sort of a middle point between asexuality an non-asexuality.